UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction: Experimental Results and Analysis

 \subsection{Sensitivity of REM Accuracy to UAV Altitude}

 Fig.~\ref{fig:altitudes_sung_5} illustrates the median RMSE results for UAV altitudes ranging from 30~m to 110~m, derived from the experimental LTE I/Q dataset.

-\EditMush{Performance is evaluated for both the baseline TRPL with OK and the antenna-pattern-calibrated TRPL with OK.
-The estimated shadow fading standard deviation $\sigma$ is also plotted as a baseline.
+Performance is evaluated for TRPL with OK, both with and without APC.
+The estimated SF standard deviation $\sigma$ is also plotted as a baseline.
 We observe that $\sigma$ exhibits a distinct tri-phasic behavior with respect to altitude: an initial decrease, followed by an increase that peaks at 70~m, and a subsequent decline at higher altitudes.
 This trend is consistent with the behavior of \(\sigma\) with elevation angle in Fig.~\ref{fig:altitudes_sung_5_reason}.
-The physical interpretation provided in Section~\ref{sec:ana_elevation}~remains applicable here, as altitude and elevation angle are intrinsically linked; the initial decline results from increased LoS dominance, the peak at 90~m is attributed to the ground station's dipole radiation pattern, and the final decline occurs as the UAV moves into the dipole's upper nulls.}
+The physical interpretation provided in Section~\ref{sec:ana_elevation}~remains applicable here, as altitude and elevation angle are intrinsically linked; the initial decline results from increased LoS dominance, the peak at 90~m is attributed to the GS's dipole radiation pattern, and the final decline occurs as the UAV moves into the dipole's upper nulls.

-The reconstructed REM performance is represented by the red dashed line and the blue solid line (calibrated case).
-Both models reduce the estimation error below the raw shadowing $\sigma$, with the delta identified as the ``performance improvement" provided by the OK algorithm.
+The reconstructed REM performance is represented by the dashed red lines and the solid blue lines (with APC).
+Both models reduce the estimation error below the raw SF $\sigma$, with the delta identified as the ``performance improvement" provided by the OK algorithm.
 As shown in Fig.~\ref{fig:altitudes_sung_5}(b), this improvement increases with altitude.
 To investigate this altitude-dependent gain, the spatial correlation profiles for discrete altitudes are plotted in Fig.~\ref{fig:corr_compare_heights}.

-\EditMush{As altitude increases, the spatial correlation decays more slowly, indicating that correlation-based methods like OK are more effective at higher altitudes.
-This behavior aligns with the elevation-based correlation trends in Fig.~\ref{fig:elevation_group_corr}, as increasing altitude shifts the average elevation angle of the trajectory from the low-elevation regime ($0^\circ < \theta < 10^\circ$) toward the mid-elevation regime ($10^\circ < \theta < 20^\circ$), where spatial correlation is stronger.}
+As altitude increases, the spatial correlation decays more slowly, indicating that correlation-based methods like OK are more effective at higher altitudes.
+This behavior aligns with the elevation-based correlation trends in Fig.~\ref{fig:elevation_group_corr}, as increasing altitude shifts the average elevation angle of the trajectory from the low-elevation regime ($0^\circ < \theta < 10^\circ$) toward the mid-elevation regime ($10^\circ < \theta < 20^\circ$), where spatial correlation is stronger.